seljaseppala/eu_corpus_compiler/README.md

 ## SPARQL query

-The SPARQL query in the `sparql_queries` directory was designed to retrieve EU regulatory documents in the financial domain using EuroVoc concept ids.
+The SPARQL query in the `sparql_queries/` directory was designed to retrieve EU regulatory documents in the financial domain using EuroVoc concept ids.
 It can be used as a template to create new queries for other domains, langages, types of documents, etc.

 ## Author
 Selja Seppälä